Reanalyzing DESI DR1: 2. Constraints on Dark Energy, Spatial Curvature, and Neutrino Masses: Introduction

 Another intriguing feature of the recent DESI analyses concerns neutrinos, which impact cosmological evolution both at the background and fluctuation level.
 Oscillation experiments provide information about the mass difference (splitting) between the neutrino states, suggesting a lower bound of $\sum m_\nu=0.06\,\mathrm{eV}$ (as adopted in the base $\Lambda$CDM model).
 Furthermore, they suggest that two massive states are nearly degenerate, giving rise to two options: the normal hierarchy (where the nearly degenerate states are low-lying), and the inverted hierarchy (where they are the most massive states).
 The neutrino masses are also unknown parameters of the Standard Model of Particle Physics, entering as Wilson coefficients of the dimension-5 Weinberg effective operators.\footnote{Here we adopt the modern view that the Standard Model is an effective field theory, which provides a simple and natural explanation to the parametrically small mass of neutrinos (compared to the masses of other leptons) from power-counting arguments.} The values of neutrino masses can thus provide information about the ultraviolet-completion of the Standard Model, which may have important consequences on fundamental physics in general.

 Currently, the cosmological upper bounds on neutrino masses are much stronger than those obtained from particle physics experiments, though they can only constrain the total mass of neutrinos, $\sum m_\nu$ \citep{Archidiacono:2020dvx}.
 The current nominal constraints from CMB and DESI BAO are quite strong, $M_\nu<0.06-0.08\eV$ depending on the CMB data~\cite{DESI:2025zgx}, and going down to $\sum m_\nu<0.05\,\mathrm{eV}$ at $95\%$CL when using the profile likelihood method~\cite{DESI:2025zgx}.
 These strong limits are further supported by other CMB and large-scale structure datasets~\cite{Palanque-Delabrouille:2019iyz,Ivanov:2019hqk,Garny:2020rom,Kumar:2022vee,ACT:2023kun,Ivanov:2024jtl}.
 Taken at face value, this disfavors the inverted hierarchy, thereby implying an important constraint on particle physics models.
-The major caveat behind these limits is that they strongly depend on the assumptions about the underlying cosmological model; for example, the bound is significantly loosened by the presence of dynamical dark energy or non-zero spatial curvature, allowing for the inverted hierarchy.
-It is therefore natural to analyze neutrino masses in combination with these beyond-$\Lambda$CDM phenomena.
+The major caveat behind these limits is that they strongly depend on the assumptions about the underlying cosmological model; for example, the bound is significantly loosened by the presence of dynamical dark energy or non-zero spatial curvature, allowing for the inverted hierarchy.\footnote{\resub{An interesting exception arises when non-phantom behavior, $w(z)\geq -1$, is imposed within the CPL parameterization.
+In this case, the $M_\nu$ bound is slightly tighter than the $\ld$ limit which can be attributed to the degeneracy between the dark energy equation of state, $w(z)$, and $M_\nu$~\cite{Vagnozzi:2018jhn}.}} \resub{Moreover, the $\ld$ posterior distributions are modulated by ``prior weight effects'', which arise when the prior on a parameter pulls the posterior away from its maximum likelihood value~\cite{Elbers:2025vlz}.
+More general dark energy parametrizations can remove unsatisfactory prior weight effects, relaxing the tension with neutrino oscillation experiments.} It is therefore natural to analyze neutrino masses in combination with these beyond-$\Lambda$CDM phenomena.